 Possible answers are

-• Mention you feel you have strong communication skills which will allow you to work well with customers.
+- Mention that you have strong communication skills and can work well with customers.

-• State you would like to grow your career in banking and feel BofA is a great place to do it.
+- State that you would like to grow your career in banking and feel that BofA is a great place to do it.

 Why should we hire you as a bank teller?

-State any related work experience you have such as working in a bank, in customer service, or in sales.
-Then state how that related work experience applies to being a teller.
+State any related work experience, such as working in a bank, customer service, or sales.
+Then, state how that related work experience applies to being a teller.

 For example, in my last job, I worked as a CSR at a major telecommunications company.
-In this position, I answered customer’s billing questions on their mobile plans.
-While answering questions I was able to recommend plan upgrades for their devices.
-During this time I gained valuable customer service and sales skills.
+In this position, I answered customers’ billing questions about their mobile plans and recommended plan upgrades for their devices.
+During this time, I gained valuable customer service and sales skills.
 I feel I can apply these skills if offered the teller position.

 How would you deal with an irate customer?